MathieuFortune/mathieufortune.github.io/_posts/2016-05-24-checkout-project-feedback.markdown

 ## Research

-We needed to better understand these datas.
+We needed to better understand these data.
 We conducted user researches on the checkout process to learn more about their characteristics, needs, desires and to evaluate their perception about 1001pharmacies.com's offer.

 We decide to choose our loyal users to find their pain points, so we could fix them and their use of the product.

-This research has led us to 2 hypotesis.
+This research has led us to 2 hypotheses.

 First, the shipping cost is a source of questions and they can be too high.
-To understand, it's important to know that when a user add differents products in his cart, it can occur that some products are available in multiple sellers, this create multi parcel so the shipping cost is increased.
+To understand, it's important to know that when a user add different products in his cart, it can occur that some products are available in multiple sellers, this create a multi-parcel so the shipping cost is increased.

 Second, to make an order the user need to sign up to an account.
-This generate an obstacle to the purchase.
+This generates an obstacle to the purchase.
 This is consistent with recent reports showing that a high abandon rate is caused by a mandatory sign up.

 ## Challenge

-Some attempts has already be done to improve offer's comprehension inside checkout process.
+Some attempts has already been done to improve offer's comprehension in the checkout process.
 An informative message, stock optimization algorithm, ...
-But even if these made some results, this not answered every problems like sign up to a user account.
+But even if these made some results, this not answered every problem like sign up for a user account.

 Redesigning the checkout process without suspending website's activity was mandatory.
 In an agile approach to these problems, we decided to deliver continuously with a first minimum viable product for performing a complete purchasing process with minimum functionality required.